Drifter-Supremo/mindful-inkwell-journal/memory-bank/productContext.md

 ## Problems It Solves

 - **Barriers to Journaling:** Many users struggle with consistency or feel intimidated by blank pages.
-The app lowers these barriers by offering both text and voice input, making it easy to capture thoughts in any moment.
+The app lowers these barriers by offering both text and real voice input (with automatic transcription), making it easy to capture thoughts in any moment.
 - **Time Constraints:** Quick entry options and voice-to-text transcription allow users to journal even when short on time.
 - **Creative Expression:** AI-generated poetry and entry enhancement inspire users to reflect and express themselves more deeply.
-- **Accessibility:** Voice recording and transcription make journaling accessible to users who prefer speaking or have difficulty typing.
+- **Accessibility:** Voice recording and real-time transcription (powered by OpenAI) make journaling accessible to users who prefer speaking or have difficulty typing.

 ## How It Should Work

-- Users can create journal entries via text or voice.
+- Users can create journal entries via text or voice (with AI-powered transcription).
 - Simulated voice entries can be created using the microphone button in the entries list; these are saved to Firestore and persist after refresh, just like manual entries.
 - Voice entries will be transcribed automatically using AI in a future phase.
 - After saving an entry, the AI generates a poem based on the content, displayed alongside the entry.